-Is “real” maple really healthy?
-If you have heard anything about pure maple syrup, it’s likely you’ve been told that it was healthy.
-Well, good news it is true!
+Does “real” maple have health benefits?
+If you have heard anything about pure maple syrup, it’s likely you’ve been told that it was one of the more healthful sweeteners.
+Well, good news it’s true!

 The Glycemic Index